 Emory offers so many opportunities to engage with Tibetan culture-whether it's taking a meditation class or going abroad, watching monks create a sand mandala during Tibet Week, or just chatting with Tibetan students on campus.
 There's really something for everyone.

 background-image: url( ../images/tibetan-medical-compounds.jpg); background-size:cover; background-position:center center; END

 “The Emory-Tibet Symposium: Bridging Buddhism and Science for Mutual Enrichment” is truly a unique conference in that it represents the first time that Buddhist scholars and scientists will engage topics of shared interest as peers investigating similar questions from different perspectives.
 Invited speakers representing both leading scientists and Buddhist scholars at the forefront of this convergence, will make presentations on fundamental questions such as "What is life and what are its origins?" and "What is the nature of consciousness?"
 Presenters and panelists will discuss their viewpoints with His Holiness the Dalai Lama in sessions moderated by ETSI faculty leaders.
-The first annual Emory-Tibet Symposium will be held at Drepung Monastic University in south India December 18-20, 2016.
+The first annual Emory-Tibet Symposium was held at Drepung Monastic University in south India December 18-20, 2016.

 In addition to Tibet Week, the Emory Tibet Partnership hosts many events throughout the year to showcase Tibetan culture on campus.
 These events have included visits by Tibetan artists and musicians, visiting scholars, and leaders from the Tibetan diaspora.